AdysTech/InfluxDB.Client.Net/README.md

 This supports all types `InfluxValueField` supports.
 Additionally it supports tags other than strings, as long as they can be converted to string.

-The parameter that has `InfluxDbRetentionPolicy` applied to it can be an `IInfluxRetentionPolicy` alternatively it will be treated as a string and will be used as the name of the retention policy.
+The parameter that has `InfluxDBRetentionPolicy` applied to it can be an `IInfluxRetentionPolicy` alternatively it will be treated as a string and will be used as the name of the retention policy.

 A collection of points can be posted using `await client.PostPointsAsync<T>(dbName, points)`, where `points` can be collection of arbitrary type `T` with appropriate attributes